 How can I borrow money fast?

 At New Horizons, we have a quick online application process, which means that you can submit your application in less than 2 minutes.
-The lenders on the panel will provide an instant decision, and if accepted, you could receive the loan within 15 minutes*
+The lenders on the panel will provide an instant decision, and if accepted, you could receive the loan on the same day

 Can I still borrow money if I am in an IVA?